 This means that most optometrists only come across a couple of patients a year with the disease.
 With this limited exposure, it is impossible to gain the experience necessary to manage the complexities of this disease.

-One of the most important steps in successful management of the disease is choosing a good specialist – an optometrist experienced in prescribing all forms of vision correction for keratoconus including glasses and customised contact lenses.
+One of the most important steps in successful management of the disease is choosing the best possible practitioner – an optometrist experienced in prescribing all forms of vision correction for keratoconus including glasses and customised contact lenses.

-A good surgeon is also a must.
-Your specialist optometrist may work closely with a number of corneal surgeons.
+An expert surgeon is also a must.
+Your experienced optometrist may work closely with a number of corneal surgeons.
 It is essential to consult with the surgeon about a procedure called collagen cross linking (C3R) if your teenager’s keratoconus is progressing.

 C3R stops the disease in its tracks in most cases.
 It doesn’t reverse the damage or provide clearer vision, but it does prevent or slow the progression of the disease.